lejenome/bbb-download/README.md

 # bbb-download
-### The code will be maintained by createwebinar.com developer team

 A python script that produces downloadable material for existing and new recordings for your BigBlueButton server.
 Final MP4 video will include only presentation, audio and screenshare (no chat window, no whiteboard).